patelkhushal/TweetsAnalyzer/README.md

 specific periods of time.
 Twitter Profiler would rank the top n topics and top m hashtags of each user.
 We aim to make these parameterized and configurable.

+## Technologies used
+#### Back End Processing
+* Twitter API: To get tweets in real time
+* Python3: Uses pyspark, nltk, tweepy and sklearn libraries to perform sentiment analysis and calculate TF-IDF scores of each tweet
+* Apache Spark (pyspark): To perform real time analysis
+* Redis database: Non-relational (NoSql) database to save processed user profiles

+#### Web Application
+* Express JS Web Framework: Acts as back end for the web application and handles requests from front end Angular application
+* Angular 8: Front End of the Web Applications.
+Allows user to visualize user profiles

 <details>
   <summary><strong>Prerequisites</strong></summary>